aguirreLCD/vite-project-freelando/README.md

 - Create an app with vite starter;
 - Organize folders and files;
+- Roles of folders and files in vite;
 - Install and use additional libs;
 - Control states and use props on components;
-- React Router helps to manage the navigation among pages;
+- Use React Router to manage the navigation among pages;
-- Context API;
+- Implement Brouser Router in vite (differences from CRA);
+- Use Context API to pass global variables, as an alternative to prop drilling;

 ## Project components: